CNQ3 console guide

 Syntax: reset cvarname

-The current and default values can be queried with /cvarname.
+The current and default values can be queried with /cvarname

-The set command family
+The set

 Sets a cvar to a value.
 If the cvar doesn't exist, it gets created.